stackbit-projects/neat-olive-7e6b5/content/pages/generic.md

 ## Reading

 I enjoy reading for the reason that it helps me escape this reality and immerse myself into new unique worlds.
 Besides escapism, through reading I expand my horizons, acquire more general knowledge, form a better vocabulary etc. I have to admit that I do not have enough time to read nowadays, but whenever I am not busy, I try to gratify it.

+Some of my favourite books are (aici pun si poze si scriu putin despre ce e fiecare)

 ### This is a H3.
 Use it for subheads and subsections.